Nestor Makhno: Legacy

 Makhno is a local hero in his hometown of Huliaipole, where a statue of him stands in its main town square.
 The Huliaipole Local History Museum hosts a permanent exhibition dedicated to Makhno.
 In the late 2010s, the Huliaipole City Council prepared documentation requesting the return of Makhno's ashes from France, as part of a campaign to attract tourists to the city, declaring Makhno to be part of the city's brand.
 Since the dissolution of the Soviet Union, sections of the Ukrainian far right have also attempted to reclaim Makhno as a Ukrainian nationalist and to downplay his anarchist politics.

 Several Soviet and Russian films depicted Makhno, often in a negative light.
 Makhno was the antagonist in the 1923 Red Devils, portrayed by the Odesa gangster and part-time actor Vladimir Kucherenko.
 He reprised his role in the 1926 sequel Savur-Mohyla and returned to crime under the pseudonym "Makhno".
 Boris Chirkov portrayed Makhno in the 1942 epic film Alexander Parkhomenko in which he famously sang the traditional Cossack song "Lovely, brothers, lovely" while drinking vodka.
 In 1970, Valeri Zolotukhin played Makhno in the drama film Hail, Mary!.
 Aleksey Tolstoy's novel trilogy The Road to Calvary portrays Makhno as a dangerous deformation of the revolution with a corrupting influence on the morally unstable.
 Television miniseries adaptations of the novel have also presented Makhno in a negative light.
-In 2005, a Russian biographical miniseries – Nine Lives of Nestor Makhno – was made about Nestor Makhno's life.
+In 2005, a Russian biographical miniseries —The Nine Lives of Nestor Makhno—was produced.
 The series was noted for its positive portrayal of Makhno, although some reviewers also criticized the series for lacking narrative coherence.
 Hélène Châtelain directed a 1995 French documentary about Makhno.

 Cultural allusions to Makhno in popular media have included a supporting role in Michael Moorcock's 1981 alternative history novel The Steel Tsar, the opening track in the Russian rock band Lyube's 1989 album Alert (album)|Alert during the fall of communism in the Eastern Bloc, a song U.S. representative Dana Rohrabacher had written and played for the 1991 official visit of a People's Deputy of Ukraine, and the pseudonym used by the leader of an "anti-yuppie crusade" in San Francisco against perceived gentrification by Silicon Valley.